jbnetcat/Bash-Guide/Bash-Guide.md

 Netcat, set listener on local port 4444. -n: No DNS, -v: be verbose, and -l: listen for incoming connections.

 **10. nmap** <br>
-The network mapper is a Port Scanner, Network exploration tool, and Active!
-Not passive scanner, which means nmap scans generate lots traffic so beware!
+The network mapper is a Port Scanner, Network exploration tool, and active, not passive scanner.
+Which means nmap scans generate lots traffic so let the pentester beware.
+You should only run nmap on a machine you own or with the permission of its owner.
+The first command runs an -A: aggressive scan of the test domain which includes many types of scans such as OS/version detection, additional nmap scripts and traceroute for network hops of each node to name a few.
+The scan is to be conducted as quickly as possible -T4: fast timing.
 <pre>$ nmap -A -T4 scanme.nmap.org</pre>
 <pre>$ nmap -sn -v -n 10.10.33.1-254 </pre>
+This command tells nmap to perform a ping scan on a range of hosts (10.10.31.1-254), do not perform a Domain Name query of the hosts -n:no DNS, and be -v:verbose about it.
 **11. dhclient** <br>
 DHCP configuration is handled by dhclient on Linux/Unix machines.
 View Ip address leases, release and renew IPv4/IPv6.
 To see dhclient conversation with the dhcp server just try: -v verbose.
 Other options: -r: release IP addy, -4: renew IPv4 address.
 <pre>$ dhclient -v</pre>